This article explains how to decide who should play which character.

 But... you may find that your guests (particularly close friends and partners) actually start playing before the evening!

 They may well accidentally give away secrets – and unintentionally spoil the evening.

 You also have an even bigger problem if someone drops out – you can’t give their character to someone else (because they know things about their first character) so you would need to try and find an extra person from somewhere.

-It depends on the game - certainly at Freeform Games many customers comment that if they were running the game again, they would send the information out in advance.
+(It's worth noting that at Freeform Games many report that if they were running the game again, they would send the information out in advance.)

 You may have some guests who you think won't want to be fully involved in the murder mystery.
 They might even have let you know, which is useful.

 In that situation I would give them one of the optional characters.